ProEcho1/IGAD/README.md

 ![Architecture](pic/Architecture.png)

 # Usage
-We have uploaded codes in module IGAD and share **Anomaly Transformer plus IGAD** as the case.
+We have uploaded codes in module IGAD and share **[Anomaly Transformer, ICLR 2022](https://github.com/thuml/Anomaly-Transformer) plus IGAD** as the case.
 You can modify the codes to make sure that variables _fz_, _f_z_, _ff_z_ and _f_fz_ are in the correct position to obtain reconstructed time series during training.

+## ign_simplified.py: Simple Standard Deviation Calculation
+This version is suitable for most data processing scenarios where standard deviation is directly computed from frequency domain data.
+It is straightforward and simple.
+This approach generally works well when the standard deviation of the input data is not too small.

+## ign_stabilized.py: Improved Numerical Stability
+This version is more concerned with numerical stability and is suitable for handling cases where the data distribution may result in very small variances.
+It is more robust when dealing with extreme data values or distributions.

+You can choose one of them to adjust module IGAD to your own MTS anomaly detection model.